 Facebook Twitter: @CSWSmusic / Instagram: @CSWSmusic

-6. Westward The Tide (Similar to The Lumineers, Of Monsters & Men, and Mumford & Sons) Winners and supreme champions of City Weekly's Best of Utah Band Showcase, Westward The Tide will be opening up for Local Natives at the Twilight Concert Series.
+6. Westward The Tide (Similar to The Lumineers, Of Monsters & Men, and Mumford & Sons) Winners and supreme champions of City Weekly's Music Awards Band of the Year Showcase, Westward The Tide will be opening up for Local Natives at the Twilight Concert Series.
 Their sound is something very similar to the folk-rock that's been trending lately by the likes Of Monsters & Men, Twin Forks, Lumineers, Mumford & Sons, etc. However, you'll appreciate less banjo and more melodic vocals from Westward the Tide.
 You can catch their latest album “Sorry Soul” with this calming piece, “This Heart I Know.”

 Facebook / Twitter: @westwardthetide / Instagram: @westwardthetide

-7. Better Taste Bureau (Similar to Schoolboy Q, Macklemore, and Ab-Soul) Masters of City Weekly’s Best of Utah Rapper showcase, Better Taste Bureau are loved by those who know for their energetic rap melodies and aggressively hip live performances.
+7. Better Taste Bureau (Similar to Schoolboy Q, Macklemore, and Ab-Soul) Masters of City Weekly’s Music Awards Rapper of the year showcase, Better Taste Bureau are loved by those who know for their energetic rap melodies and aggressively hip live performances.
 A must see if you're interested, but always complaining, that Utah doesn't represent when it comes to hip-hop.
 Better Taste Bureau makes it their mission to help bring Utah’s music scene out of obscurity.
 Their new album Outliers is out now.
 Makes it loud and bother your neighbors with “Out West.”

 Facebook / Twitter: @btbslc / Instagram: @btbslc